Salesforce

 Field Tags

-Fields are prefixed and suffixed to allow for easier searching and filtering, and to group items in similar categories so they appear in alphabetical order, making it easier for you to locate Fields and Calculations, and determining which to use when customising your precedents.
+Fields are prefixed and suffixed to allow for easier searching and filtering, and to group items in similar categories so they appear in alphabetical order, making it easier for you to locate Fields and Calculations, and determining which to use when customizing your templates.

-Prefix always appear as a button to the right of the field name in colour.
+Prefix always appear as a button to the right of the field name in color.

 Examples of common prefixes include [Address], [Card], [Matter], [Grammar].